cefn/lauf/modules/lauf-store/README.md

 //watch for changes
 store.watch((state) => console.log(state));

-//Make the color red - this will automatically call console.log with your updated app state store.edit((draft) => {
+//Change the color - this will automatically call console.log with your updated app state store.edit((draft) => {
   draft.color = [255, 0, 0];
 });
 ```

-Visit [@lauf/lauf-store-react](https://github.com/cefn/lauf/tree/main/modules/lauf-store-react) to learn about useSelected() which can refresh React components when only a selected part of your state changes.
+Visit [@lauf/lauf-store-react](https://github.com/cefn/lauf/tree/main/modules/lauf-store-react) to learn about `useSelected()` which can refresh React components when only a selected part of your state changes.

-For example, an RGB color state like the one shown above is demonstrated in our Reactive NextJS [ColorMixer](../../apps/nextjs-mixer) Single Page App.
+For example, an RGB color state like the one shown above is demonstrated in our Reactive NextJS [ColorMixer](https://github.com/cefn/lauf/tree/main/apps/nextjs-mixer) Single Page App.